-There is documentation of things like Punishment methods of China, 64 bathing Ghats of Varanasi, almanacs, and human physiognomy charts.
-There are amusing things like microscopic writing with each letter formed by scores of word Shiva, coiled manuscripts, and cloth designs.
+There is documentation of things like the Punishment methods of China, the 64 bathing Ghats of Varanasi, almanacs, and human physiognomy charts.
+There are amusing things like microscopic writing with each letter formed by scores of words Shiva, coiled manuscripts, and cloth designs.
 It is not a huge museum.
-But a very interesting and well maintained displayed and documented one.
-The bookshop of the library had the books only in Tamil and Marathi languages.
+But a very interesting and well-maintained displayed and documented one.
+The bookshop in the library had books only in Tamil and Marathi languages.

 There are 4 different tickets that you have to buy to see the different parts of the same Maratha Palace Tanjore complex.
 They are for a visit to the Museum, Serfoji Hall, Durbar Hall, and Saraswati museum.
 I hope authorities make it a single ticket to avoid hassles in figuring out what ticket applies where.

 On a lighter note, now I understand why a Maratha Rajnikanth rules the Tamil Heartland.